 Nanochemistry - the synthesis and study of nanoscale architectures, is therefore a fundamental part of nanotechnology.
 Applications of nanotechnology are completely dependent on the new objects which chemists can generate.
 Our approach uses non-covalent interactions between molecules - ‘supramolecular chemistry’ - in order to allow simple molecular-scale building blocks to spontaneously self-assemble into nanostructures.
 Self-assembly is a simple and powerful approach to constructing the nanoworld which allows us to generate a wide variety of systems, with applications ranging from nanomaterials to nanomedicine.

 Gels are fascinating colloidal materials which surround us in everyday life - from hairgel to jelly babies.
 Most of the gels we see in everyday life are made of polymers.
 These large molecules form a 'solid-like' network within a 'liquid-like' solvent - this mix of solid/liquid properties gives rise to the soft solid properties of a gel with which we are all familiar.
-We are interested in gels which form from small molecules, rather than polymers.
-The only way this can occur is through self-assembly, in which the molecules interact with one another to form nanofibres held together by non-covalent interactions such as hydrogen bonding.
+In our research, we are interested in gels which form from small molecules, rather than polymers.
+The only way this can occur is through self-assembly, in which the molecules interact with one another to form nanofibre structures held together by non-covalent interactions such as hydrogen bonding.

 The key advantage of these 'supramolecular gels' is that they are highly tunable - by designing different functionalities into the small molecules we can ensure that these functions become embedded within the gel-type material once assembly has taken place.
 The non-covalent interactions allow us to translate information from the molecular scale, up to the nanoscale and hence into macrosopic properties of the gel.

 Biological molecules such as DNA exist on the nanometre length scale.
 Chemists wanting to intervene in biological processes are therefore increasingly realising that forming interactions with such biomolecules on the nanoscale may be of great therapeutic value.
-However, although the nanoworld may seem incredibly tiny from the human viewpoint, from the point of view of a molecule, it is a pretty large place (a single bond is just 0.15 nm).
-As such, we need effective ways of achieving high-affinity binding to nanoscale biological surfaces.
+However, to achieve this, we need effective ways of achieving high-affinity binding to nanoscale biological surfaces.
 One such strategy is multivalency - in which multiple ligands are used to interact with the target.
-This ‘multi-arm’ strategy is well-known to lead to much higher affinity binding.
+This ‘multi-handed’ strategy is well-known to lead to much higher affinity binding.
 We are developing our fundamental understanding of multivalent binding in order to bind key biological targets in more controllable ways.